FAQs

 Licensed Brokers:

-- Licensed brokers must present accurate APRs, finance charges, and
+- Licensed brokers must present accurate APRs, terms, and disclosures as required by TILA

-- Unlicensed agents must ensure all promotional content is truthful
+- Unlicensed agents must ensure all promotional content is factual and not misleading

 Conclusion